Timocco/cboard/README.md

 ### Dependency Installation

-Webcore uses packages from the Restore package repository.
+Our Cboard uses packages from the Restore package repository.
 Before installing dependencies, run the following command to authenticate with the private repository:

 ```bash
 npm run auth